 With the evolution of content marketing, a role called “content strategist” evolved from website work.
 In this connotation, content strategy is focused on optimizing specific work projects, mostly for marketing tactics.
 Usually, what might be called content strategy for a business functions or tactic is really a content plan.
 (See Content Strategy Beyond Marketing and Websites)

-Sales Content Strategy
+Sales Information and Content Strategy

 Several other important context considerations are discussed more thoroughly in Beware Out-of-Context Marketing Prescriptions.